American Indians challenge Montana’s new election laws

 In the lawsuit against Montana’s laws, the American Civil Liberties Union is representing five tribes, which include more than 45,000 members.

-“These measures are not only blatant attacks on Native American communities but also pose a clear and present danger to the foundations of our democracy, said Alex Rate, legal director of the ACLU of Montana.
+“These measures are not only blatant attacks on Native American communities but also pose a clear and present danger to the foundations of our democracy,” said Alex Rate, legal director of the ACLU of Montana.
 “These harmful bills will prevent many Montanans from exercising that fundamental right to participate in the democratic process.”

 The lawsuit claims the new measures “violate the right to vote, freedom of speech, and equal protection of the laws protected by the Montana Constitution.”